Generalization of Geometric Graph Neural Networks with Lipschitz Loss Functions

 Generalization analysis has also been carried out on the graph-level when considering the graph classification problem.
 In \cite{liao2020pac}, the authors provide a generalization bound based on PAC-Bayesian analysis with the bound depending on the maximum degree of the graph and the spectral norms.
 In \cite{garg2020generalization}, the authors provide a generalization bound on message passing networks comparable to Rademacher bounds in recurrent neural networks.
-The previous generalization gaps scale with the size of graph without capturing the underlying common structures of the graphs.
-A generalization analysis is carried out in \cite{maskey2022generalization, maskey2024generalization}, where the graphs are on message-passing neural networks on graphs that are randomly sampled from a collection of template random graph models.
-We study the limit of graphs as a manifold, which is more realistic in practice and is more suitable to process high-dimensional data.

-In \cite{wangcervnino2024neurips}, the authors also study the generalization analysis of GNNs from a manifold perspective both on node and graph levels.
-This work studies the generalization of GNNs to the MNNs directly, while our work focuses on the generalization capability when we only have access to sampled graphs from the manifold.
-Most importantly, only one graph is needed to train the GNN and this allows the generalization of all the other unseen sampled graphs from the manifold.
+The previous generalization gaps again scale with the size of graphs without capturing the underlying common graph structures.
+A generalization analysis is carried out in \cite{maskey2022generalization, maskey2024generalization}, where the graphs are on message-passing neural networks on graphs randomly sampled from a collection of template random graph models.
+We study the limit of graphs as a manifold, which is {widely accepted in physical dynamics \cite{talmon2015manifold}, and images (the so-called image manifold) \cite{peyre2009manifold, osher2017low}} to process high-dimensional data.
+In \cite{wangcervnino2024neurips}, the authors also study the generalization analysis of GNNs from a manifold perspective both on node and graph levels. {This work studies the generalization of GNNs to the MNNs directly in a statistical way, while our work focuses on the generalization capability when we only have access to sampled graphs from the manifold.
+This provides a more direct and applicable framework for evaluating practical performances as we cannot access the continuous manifold model directly.} Most importantly, only one graph is needed to train the GNN and this allows the generalization of all the other unseen sampled graphs from the manifold.